It’s getting to that time…

-These things have been around for years, in fact they on the first electric shavers invented by Jacob Schick in 1923.
+These things have been around for years; in fact, they are one of the first electric shavers invented by Jacob Schick in 1923.

-A foil head contains oscillating blades (blades moves back and forth).
+A foil head contains oscillating blades (blades moving back and forth).
 Think of something similar to a barber’s scissors or a desk fan where it goes back and forth.

-Granted you can find foil heads from Braun like this one here, that does allow for some limited pivoting, but getting in and around the nose or chin is often sometimes the biggest drawbacks you will hear from folks that use these type of shavers.
+Granted, you can find foil heads from Braun (like this one here) that allow for some limited pivoting, but getting in and around the nose or chin is sometimes the biggest drawback you will hear from folks that use these types of shavers.